stepcut/isomaniac/README.md

      -> IO ()
 ```

 Let's back up and look at a simple counter example.
-The aim is to create a webpage with the follow features:
+The aim is to create a webpage with the following features:

  1. a count value
  2. a paragraph that displays the current count